- Green states have passed online lottery bills.

 Pennsylvania currently participates in both Powerball and the MegaMillions lotto.
 The expectation is these tickets will be available for purchase online.
 Additionally, the state lottery should also offer instant win games and variations on keno.

-Read more about the Pennsylvania Online Lottery, which launches in March of 2018.
+Read more about the Pennsylvania Online Lottery, which launches in May 2018.